 More Handheld Options

-The street tacos had only whetted our appetites, so it was time to sample a couple other dishes.
+The street tacos had only whetted our appetites, so it was time to sample a couple of other dishes.
 A Steak Quesadilla was cooked up with a crisp shell, which made it easy to handle.
-The flavor was delectable, and ended up being the favorite for both of us.
+The flavor was delectable and ended up being the favorite for both of us.
 We also selected a Chicken Burrito, which is quite a handful.
 Packed with rice, lettuce, and plenty of flavorful chicken, it pushed our food intake to the point that we couldn’t finish.
 Our server had included three sauce choices, which escalated in heat from mild to Wow!
-The mild version is an avocado based sauce, which ended up being my favorite.
+The mild version is an avocado-based sauce, which ended up being my favorite.
 While it had some heat, it was easy to balance with the meats.

 Backyard Dining at Tacos El Tio

 Our backyard dining at Tacos El Tio was certainly filling.
 For just around $20.00, we had more than we could eat.
 Of course, we rarely take home leftovers, since we never know when we will make it home.
-Dining here had reminded us just how much we love our hometown cuisine, and renewed our commitment to showcasing more local restaurants.
+Dining here had reminded us just how much we love our hometown cuisine and renewed our commitment to showcasing more local restaurants.
 This choice had been a suggestion from one of our local neighborhood leaders.
 (Thanks, Edgar!)
 We will certainly be traveling around the metro, (Here’s our last KCMO taco joint) but would love to hear some of your favorite KCK dining choices.
-It would be great to show a little love to more backyard dining spots.
+It would be great to show a little love for more backyard dining spots.
 Drop us a name or two in the comments section below.